Myanmar minister says conditions in Rohingya refugee camps 'very poor'

 Win Myat Aye said Rohingya returnees would be entitled to apply for National Verification Cards (NVCs), which are part of the government's ongoing effort to register mostly stateless Rohingya that falls short of offering them citizenship.

-He said those NVC holders would be in turn be able to apply for citizenship in Buddhist-majority Myanmar within five months after they were "scrutinized according to the law".
+He said those NVC holders would be in turn be granted citizenship in Buddhist-majority Myanmar within five months after they were "scrutinized according to the law".

 "Those who are entitled to become citizens will become citizens," he told Reuters, without elaborating.